Background information

 -

-Color Cell - Select the format to be applied once conditions are satisfied.
-You can apply color to a cell or row.
+Color Cell - Select the color or icon to be applied to a cell once the condition is met.

 -